samlucio/Week-2-Lab-Report/index.md

 ## 3. Trying Some Commands

-    - There are many types of commands you can use like cd, ls, pwd, mkdir, and cp. "ls" shows you what it is in your directory.
+    - There are many types of commands you can use like cd, ls, and cp. "ls" shows you what it is in your directory.
     - In my example, I used /home/linux/ieng6/cs15lsp22/cs15lsp22abc.
-    - abc was my classmates username and it tells you whether it is a directory or not.
+    - [abc] was my classmates username and it tells you whether it is a directory or not.

 ![Image](tryingSomeCommands.png)